-- It seems more logical to me to say, “Hey, today is my first day of the project!” instead of saying, “Hey, today is my zero-day of the project.”
+- It seems more logical to me to say, “Hey, today is the first day of the project!” instead of saying, “Hey, today is the zero-day of the project.”

 I’m assuming that you know how to draw a network diagram, identify the critical path, and calculate the Early Start, Early Finish, Late Start, and Late Finish dates of activities.

-If you’re having problems with these calculations, I have written a blog post on the critical path method, in detail.
-Read this post, and then come back.
+If you struggle with these calculations, I have a blog post on the critical path method.
+Read that post, and then come back.

 In the above network diagram, you can see two paths: